UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-onetest-server/usage.md

 * In the above example, provide all of your own values for the values inside `< >` brackets.
 * The buildRegExp field can be used to map a build to a metric.
 The tags on the DevOps Test Hub test will be evaluated against the regular expression.
-* For instance, if your buildRegExp is defined as `([A-Z]+-[0-9]+)` and you tag your test with "BUILD-123" this will map the build with ID BUILD-123 in the Velocity server to the newly created metric.
+* For example, if your buildRegExp is defined as `([A-Z]+-[0-9]+)` and you tag your test with "BUILD-123" this will map the build with ID BUILD-123 in the Velocity server to the newly created metric.
 * For help forming a regular expression based on your build ID, you can test out patterns at the following web page: https://regexr.com